What Is Necrotizing Enterocolitis?

 Were There Warnings about NEC?

-Unfortunately, no. At the time of the lawsuit, Mead Johnson and Abbott Laboratories products Enfamil and Similac include no warnings about NEC as a side effect of the baby formula.
+Unfortunately, no. At the time of the lawsuit, Mead Johnson and Abbott Laboratories products Enfamil and Similac included no warnings about NEC as a side effect of baby formula.
 They also do not provide proper instructions or guidelines for their use with premature infants.
-In fact, the products have been marked as safe for premature infants by these companies, despite the potential risks.
+In fact, these companies have marked the products as safe for premature infants despite the potential risks.

 Has There Been a Recall on Similac or Enfamil Baby Formulas?